DIFFERENCE MAKER AWARD

 The selected Difference Maker will receive $1,000 cash to be used however they choose.

-FOCUS is pleased to announce Adam Oliver, Chelsea High School, as the winner of the 2022 Difference Maker Award which recognizes the most outstanding educator facilitating FOCUS in Alabama!
+FOCUS and the Addiction Prevention Coalition (APC) in Birmingham, AL are pleased to announce Emily Herring, Fairfield City Schools, as the winner of the 2023 Difference Maker Award which recognizes the most outstanding educator facilitating FOCUS in Alabama!
 The Difference Maker Award was created to honor those whose passion, enthusiasm, and leadership have resulted in real successes in the prevention of adolescent risk behaviors in their school and community.
-As the winner of this award, Mr. Oliver received $1,000 cash and a trophy.
+As the winner of this award, Mrs. Herring received $1,000 cash and a trophy.

-We are honored to recognize Adam Oliver for his outstanding leadership!
-Congratulations and thank you to Mr. Oliver for his work in reducing the incidence of adolescent risk behaviors and truly Making a Difference in the lives of students!
+We are honored to recognize Emily Herring for her outstanding leadership!
+Congratulations and thank you to Mrs. Herring for her work in reducing the incidence of adolescent risk behaviors and truly Making a Difference in the lives of students!

 Visit www.thefocusprogram.com for information on FOCUS and to follow us on social media platforms @AlabamaFocus.